Let’s Talk Prevention

 The Program:

-Let’s Talk Prevention: Actions You Can Take Student Modules: Our Let’s Talk Prevention: Actions You Can Take Student Modules are part of a free environmental education program that educators and students can use to encourage conversations around environmental exposures to toxins.
+Let’s Talk Prevention: Actions You Can Take Student Modules Our Let’s Talk Prevention: Actions You Can Take Student Modules are part of a free environmental education program that educators and students can use to encourage conversations around environmental exposures to toxins.
 The Student Modules use evidence-based research to create age-appropriate, fun, and educational activities for elementary, middle, high school, and homeschool students.
 We developed these Student Modules in partnership with Silent Spring Institute, supported with funding by the National Institute of Environmental Health Sciences (NIEHS).

-Let’s Talk Prevention for Health Professionals: Read advice on discussing environmental exposures with patients and review a list of potential questions to ask in determining environmental exposure histories.
+Let’s Talk Prevention for Health Professionals Read advice on discussing environmental exposures with patients and review a list of potential questions to ask in determining environmental exposure histories.
 Download the complete booklet for health professionals, which summarizes exposure sources, classifications, and scientific evidence linking exposure and effect for many common chemicals.

 Program Informational in English and Spanish